sguysc/Car-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use a model found successful in the literature (Nvidia).
-Looking at the end result, this was a good choice.
+Judging by the end result, this was a good choice.

-In order to gauge how well the model was working, I split my image and steering angle data into a training 80% and validation set 20%.
+In order to evaluate how well the model was working, I split my image and steering angle data into a training 80% and validation set 20%.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that in training mode I got some randomness in the data.
-I used flipping of the image (and also the recorded steering angle) to allow the training data to be richer.
+To combat the overfitting, I modified the model so that in training mode I insert some randomness in the data.
+I used flipping of the image (and also the recorded steering angle) to allow the training data to be richer, changed the brightness and gave the picture some translation.
 Besides that, I have the dropout layer in the model ofcourse.

-Then I ...
+![alt text][image2]

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track (entering the bridge) to improve the driving behavior in these cases, I went to that place manually and recorded extra data, especially to recover from the edges.
+There were a few spots where the vehicle fell off the track (entering the bridge for instance).
+To improve the driving behavior in these cases, I went to those place manually and recorded extra data, especially on how to recover from the edges.

+To help these small recordings make a difference, especially when the nominal track had much more data, I added them 10 times each.
+The information is added since I have some randomness added to each picture later on.

+The drive.py was changed a bit too.
+First, I had to increase the speed setpoint.
+Since the yaw rate of the car as a function of the steering angle changes as speed increases, I had to set the speed closer to the speed I trained the model with.
+Second, I wanted all game resolutions to work so I added a resize function to insert to the model the expected image size.
+Third, I converted the image format to BGR, again because this is what the model expects.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py function bc_model()) consisted of a convolution neural network with the following layers and layer sizes ...

+[None, 75, 320, 3] #Conv2D

+[None, 36, 158, 24] #Conv2D

+[None, 16, 77, 36] #Conv2D

+[None, 6, 37, 48] #Conv2D

+[None, 4, 35, 64] #Conv2D

+[None, 2, 33, 64] #Conv2D

+[None, 2, 33, 64] #Dropout

+[None, None] #flatten

+[None, 100] # Dense

+[None, 100] # activation

+[None, 50] # Dense

+[None, 50] # activation

+[None, 10] # Dense

+[None, 10] # activation

+[None, 1] # Dense

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)